zimmer-partners/Writer-Service-for-Mac/README.txt

 Cheers,
 Moritz

 P.S.
-You can easily adjust the key sequence the service runs by double clicking the "Edit in Writer.workflow".
+I lately changed the method how the source app and Writer itself are remote conrolled from keystrokes to directly triggering their menu items.
+This makes the service much more slower and the corresponding menu items must be available in the source app, but much more stable.

 -- Moritz Zimmer -- Konzept & Code -- moritzz.com -- twitter.com/moritzz --